7 most “Indonesian” dishes

 The basis of the Indonesian ration is rice, and nasi goreng, in translation – fried rice with vegetables and meat – is one of the most famous dishes of the islanders.
-It is believed that the Indonesians learned to fry rice in vegetable oil from the Chinese.
-The spicy part is made of chili, shallots and garlic, depending on the region; some people add turmeric root, tamarind, etc. to the nasi goreng.
+There is a belief that the Indonesians learned to cook rice in vegetable oil from the Chinese.
+The spicy part made of chili, shallots, and garlic, depending on the region; some people add turmeric root, tamarind, etc. to the nasi goreng.
 The vegetable base of the dish also varies – onion, paprika, sprouted soy.
 The main ingredients include egg, chicken, shrimp.
 Those Indonesians, who do not practice Islam, add pork to nasi goreng.

 This dish has long been popular in Pan-Asian restaurants around the world, and in Indonesia, it’s served both by street benches and by the most expensive restaurants.

-There is a popular «brother» of nasi gorenga – mi goreng, which is a similar dish, but cooked with noodles as a garnish.
+There is a popular «brother» of Nasi Goreng – Mi Goreng, a similar dish, but cooked with noodles as a garnish.

-A mixture of boiled or raw vegetables, ground with peanut sauce, gadgo-gado came to Indonesia's kitchen from Java.
-Gado-gado translates as «mish-mash», and really, there are so many kinds of this dish.
-Sweet potato, beans, eggplant, zucchini, cabbage, spinach and many other things in different variations are mixed in gadgo-gado.
-The sauce is made of crushed peanuts fried in peanut oil.
+A mixture of boiled or raw vegetables, ground with peanut sauce, gadget-Gado came to Indonesia's kitchen from Java.
+Gado-Gado translates as «mish-mash,» and really, there are so many kinds of this dish.
+Sweet potato, beans, eggplant, zucchini, cabbage, spinach, and many other things in different variations mixed in Gado-Gado.
+The sauce made of crushed peanuts fried in peanut oil.
 Although it is an independent dish, it sometimes served with roasted meat, turned from a salad into a garnish.

-Tempeh are briquettes of fermented soybeans.
+Tempeh is briquettes of fermented soybeans.
 Like kimchi for Koreans, the tempeh is a snack that Indonesians eat with everything.
-It is made simply enough – the softened beans are opened, cooked a bit.
-Half-cooked beans mix with fermenting fungus and left to oxidize for a day.
+How it cooked – the softened beans are opened, cooked a bit—half-cooked beans mix with fermenting fungus and left to oxidize for a day.
 Fermented beans sold semi-finished in briquettes.
 Indonesian fry tempeh in oil or marinate it.
-Tempeh can be eaten on it’s own or added to numerous variety of dishes.
+Tempeh can be eaten on its own or added to numerous varieties of dishes.
 It has a complex taste, with notes of nuts or mushrooms.

-Juicy meat on skewers is the most popular street food all over the country; a tourist can buy it everywhere.
-They are made of chicken, pork, offal, seafood – this is a juicy, smokey and tasty dish.
-Sate became a thing in Indonesia in the early XIX century, it was very convenient for Indonesians – quickly prepared, nutritious, you can eat on the go.
-There are dozens of varieties of the satay, for example, Balinese love satay lilith - minced seafood meat, fried and strung on the branches of the cymbopogon – an edible plant with a refreshing taste.
+Juicy meat on skewers is the most famous street food all over the country; tourists can buy it everywhere.
+They made of chicken, pork, offal, seafood – this is a juicy, smokey, and tasty dish.
+Sate became a thing in Indonesia in the early XIX century; it was very convenient for Indonesians who like to cook quickly, nutritious, and can eat on the go.
+There are dozens of varieties of the satay.
+For example, Balinese love satay lilith - minced seafood meat, fried and strung on the branches of the Cymbopogon – an edible plant with a refreshing taste.
 It's almost impossible to go to Bali without trying the satay!

-This dish, unlike the previous ones, is not popular all over Indonesia and is interesting because of its cultural context.
-Babi guling is a suckling pig fried on a spit, is served with steamed rice and lavar – a mix of vegetables, coconut and meat.
-Most of Indonesians are Muslim, so babi guling is a dish that you can try only in settlements with a predominantly Hindu or Christian population, as pork for Muslims is haram.
+Unlike the previous ones, this dish is not accessible all over Indonesia and is interesting because of its cultural context.
+Babi Guling is a suckling pig fried on a spit, served with steamed rice and LaVar – a mix of vegetables, coconut, and meat.
+Most Indonesians are Muslim, so babi guling is a dish that you can try only in settlements with a predominantly Hindu or Christian population, as pork for Muslims is haram.

-If you want some munchies, then krupuk is for you – it’s chips made of flour or starch, combine with dried seafood or fish.
-They served with sauces, this Indonesian snack can be found anywhere – they are cooked at home, in restaurants, you can buy half-cooked krupuk that you can fry yourself.
-Chips is snack for us, but krupuk is a kind of analogue of bread for Malaysians and Indonesians.
+If you want some munchies, then krupuk is for you – it’s chips made of flour or starch combined with dried seafood or fish.
+They served with sauces; this Indonesian snack you can found anywhere – they are cooked at home, in restaurants, you can buy half-cooked krupuk that you can fry yourself.
+Chips are snacks for us, but krupuk is a kind of analog of bread for Malaysians and Indonesians.

-This drink originates from the thirteenth century, and is a medicinal tincture made of fruits and herbs.
-Jamu was created on Java, and now it is popular all over Indonesia.
-There are thousands of recipes, but the most popular is probably a combination of lime, turmeric root and ginger, which has strong antiseptic and detox effects.
-Nowadays jam is not only a drink, but also medical drugs and cosmetics.
+This drink originates from the thirteenth century and is a medicinal tincture made of fruits and herbs.
+Jamu was created on Java, and now it is famous all over Indonesia.
+There are thousands of recipes, but the most popular is probably a combination of lime, turmeric root, and ginger, which has potent antiseptic and detox effects.
+Nowadays, Jamu is not only a drink but also medical drugs and cosmetics.